 - Warm the rice.
 Layer tortilla with a handful of cheese evenly spread across the tortilla.

 - Add a small scoop of rice, placing it in a line along one end of the tortilla.

 - On top of the rice add a few small dollops of sour cream, and a spoonful of the beef filling.
 Starting at that end, roll the tortilla up, folding in the sides like a burrito.

-- Spray the skillet generously with cooking spray and place the wraps seam side down on the greased skillet.
+- Heat a large skillet over medium high heat.
+Add a tablespoon of oil to a skillet or spray the skillet generously with cooking spray.
+Place the wraps seam side down in the greased skillet.

 - Gently brush the tops of the wraps lightly with oil, or spray them with cooking spray.
 Turn the wraps every minute or two until they are golden and crispy on all sides.

 Did You Make This Recipe?